robertchase/fsm/README.md

 ```

 The machine starts in the state `off`.
 When the `press` event arrives, the action
-`turn_on` is executed, and the machine transisions to the state `on`.
+`turn_on` is executed, and the machine transitions to the state `on`.
 When the `press` event arrives in the state `on`, the action `turn_off` is
-executed, and the machine transistions back to the state `off`.
+executed, and the machine transitions back to the state `off`.

 This example demonstrates the key ideas of a finite state machine: